MicrosoftDocs/win32/desktop-src/direct3d12/gpu-tensorflow-wsl.md

 # Enable TensorFlow with DirectML in WSL 2

-This preview provides students and beginners a way to start building knowledge in the ML space on your existing hardware by using the TensorFlow with a DirectML backend package.
+This preview provides students and beginners a way to start building knowledge in the ML space on their existing hardware by using the TensorFlow with DirectML package.
 Once set up, users can start with the [TensorFlow tutorial models](https://github.com/tensorflow/docs/tree/master/site/en/r1/tutorials) or our [DirectML samples](https://github.com/microsoft/DirectML).

 > [!NOTE]
 > The following features are available in prerelease versions of Windows 10, and are subject to change.